 Over the past couple of years, virtually every premium smartphone maker has elected to market its devices around their camera capabilities.
 The difference in the Pixel's case is that Google actually has the game to back up those lofty claims.
 After all, in our camera shootout between the Pixel 2 XL, iPhone X and Galaxy S9, Google's phone came out on top.

 Considering both Samsung and Apple are making improvements to their smartphone cameras this year, the onus will be on Google to deliver its own set of improvements.

-Snapdragon 845 inside
+Performance: Snapdragon 845 onboard

 It's perhaps no surprise that Google is planning to bundle the Qualcomm Snapdragon 845 into its next generation of phones.
 The chip is expected to find its way to most high-end handsets this year.